Viewport daemon, relay, and hosted runtime are available in alpha. Surfaces may change.

 • Bound directories.

 So the same physical laptop can stream from ~/work to Acme and from ~/personal to Personal without either org ever seeing the other org's metadata or machine identity.
+Managed workflow runners use the same org boundary, but are intentionally team-agnostic compute.
 See Concepts: Machines and pairing and Concepts: Trust and privacy.

 What multitenancy gets you